cisco-open/buffalo/README.md

 - someway to give cache more than one document
 - Remove the cache implementation where we're calling gpt from there
 - If cache partial hit, need option to ONLY query LLM w/ non-cache hit (some way to specify for each)
+- If cache hit, but still LLM, and LLM score better, replace cache entry w/ better result or append

 **Exfiltration****
   - Remove squad documents, point to docs in ./docs
   - Figure out what's wrong w/ Data Exfiltration leak detection
   - Need to do the verification check in reverse! (so once LLM, before showing results, run LLM check)
+  - Need to not only add file names, but also big ideas (ex.
+"Financial Information About Cisco")

 **Verification**
 - Update so slider in doc id actually matters